Interestment’s Top 10 Ways to Eat a COW

 Grind it up and make Cheeseburgers

-Every adult cow probably contains enough meat to make absolutely loads of cheeseburgers, which are now largely consumed in dim-lit restaurants accompanied by an old empty mayonnaise jar hilariously filled with Long Island Ice Tea.
-YUM.
+Every adult cow contains enough meat to make a few nice cheeseburgers, which are increasingly consumed in dim-lit restaurants where they serve Long Island Ice Teas in old jam jars.

 Slow cook part of its face to make Ox Cheeks

 It wasn’t always fashionable to eat a cow’s face, presumably because in some countries cows are treated like gods, their bovine features considered too beautiful to scoff.
 Not any more.
 Now we slow cook their heads and eat them with carrots.

 Use some mince to do a nice Spag Bol